-The Viking Ships Museum is a must-see for anyone interested in Viking history.
+The Viking Ship Museum is a must-see for anyone interested in Viking history.
 The world's two best-preserved wooden Viking ships, both dating from the ninth century, are displayed here.
-Smaller vessels, sledges, cart with exceptional ornamentation, plus a range of tools, harnesses, textiles and household utensils complement the exhibition.
+Smaller vessels, sleds, a cart with exceptional ornamentation, plus a range of tools, harnesses, textiles and household utensils complement the exhibition.
+Read more about the Viking Ship Museum.

 Travel back in time and experience life in a Viking household in Borg, near Leknes, where remains of the largest known Viking Age longhouse were found.
 Hear Viking stories of power, glory and wealth.
 Join in a Viking feast, where you will be entertained and taken care of by the governor, his wife and their slaves.
 In summer you can also row a Viking ship, ride, and try your hand at throwing axes and shooting with bows and arrows.
 Read more about Lofotr Viking Museum.